kevinsullivan/cs-dm/notes/07-set-theory.rst

 contain itself.
 In this case, *S*, being a set that contains itself, cannot be a member of *S*, because we just defined *S* to be the set of sets that do *not* contain themselves.
-So, the assumption that *S* containss itself leads to the conclusion that *S* does not contain itself.
+So, the assumption that *S* contains itself leads to the conclusion that *S* does not contain itself.
 In logical terms, :math:`C(S) \rightarrow \neg C(S).` This is a contradiction and thus a logical impossibility.